ImageMagick v6 Examples --

 Keyboard Example (by El-Supremo)

-The majority of section was contributed by Wolfgang Hugemann.
+The majority of this page was contributed by Wolfgang Hugemann.

 Introduction to Lens Correction

-Wide-angle lenses (or rather zoom lenses when set to short focal length) typically produce a pronounced barrel distortion.
+Fisheye lenses and low-cost wide-angle lenses (or rather zoom lenses when set to short focal length) typically produce a pronounced barrel distortion.
 This distortion can however be mostly corrected by applying suitable algorithmic transformations to the digital photograph.
-The most-used lens correction algorithm, introduced by Panorama Tools and used by PTlens, is also offered by ImageMagick, as Barrel Correction Distortion Method.
+One of the most-used lens correction algorithms, introduced by Panorama Tools and used by PTlens, is also offered by ImageMagick, as Barrel Correction Distortion Method.

-This distortion is controlled by four transformation parameters a, b, c, d, which have to be chosen sensibly in order to correct the lens distortion produced by a certain camera at a certain focal length.
+In this approach to the problem, the distortion is controlled by four transformation parameters a, b, c, d, which have to be chosen sensibly in order to correct the distortion produced by a specific lens (or rather a zoom camera when set to a certain focal length).
 Suitable values for these parameters can hardly be found by trial and error.
-In the following, I describe how to determine the lens correction parameters effectively by the use of Hugin, a free graphical user interface for Panorama Tools, which is available for various operating systems.
+In the following, we describe how to determine the lens correction parameters of this model effectively by the use of Hugin, a free graphical user interface for Panorama Tools, which is available for various operating systems.

-The following text is an abridged version of paper Correcting Lens Distortion (PDF), dealing with applications in accident reconstruction.
-The explanation given here is a more hands-on approach, concentrating on the ways to get in hold of the adequate lens correction parameters.
+The following text is an abridged version of paper Correcting Lens Distortion (PDF) (dealing with applications in accident reconstruction).
+The explanations given here are a more hands-on approach, concentrating on the ways to get in hold of the adequate lens correction parameters.

 As described in the Barrel Distortions The barrel distortion is defined by the mathematical formula

-with r as the distance to the geometrical image center of the digital photograph and R as the equivalent radius for the corrected image.
-The radii r and R are normalised by half of the smaller image dimension, such that r = 1 for the midpoints of the equivalent edges of the photograph.
+with r as the distance to the geometrical image center of the digital photograph and R as the equivalent radius in the original image.
+As always with such mappings, the equation above defines a kind of "color look-up function", i.e. where to look for the color of the pixel at radius r.
+The radii r and R are normalised by half of the smaller image dimension (i.e. usually the height of the image), such that r = R = 1 for the midpoints of the upper and lower edge of the image.
 When correcting digital photographs, we should pay attention to the non-scaling restraint

 a + b + c + d = 1

-which obviously gives a result of R = 1 when the input r = 1.
+which obviously gives R = 1 for r = 1.
 Panorama Tools calculates the parameter d by the other parameters via

 d = 1 - a - b - c

 leaving us with three free model parameters, so the parameter d is typically omitted.
-IM can calculate this automatically if not provided.
+ImageMagick will automatically calculate d by the non-scaling restraint, if it is omitted.
+So a typical ImageMagick command line for lens correction would look something like

 Ready-made Parameter Sets